nfax117/Assembler/README.md

-C++ function to read in a file containing assembly language, translate the instructions into c++, and then produce the original result of the assembly code.
+C++ function to read in a file containing assembly language, use c++ to parse the instructions, and then produce the original result of the assembly code.